Central Intelligence Agency: Korean War

 At the beginning of the Korean War, CIA officer Hans Tofte claimed to have turned a thousand North Korean expatriates into a guerrilla force tasked with infiltration, guerrilla warfare, and pilot rescue.
 In 1952 the CIA sent 1,500 more expatriate agents north.
-Seoul station chief Albert Haney would openly celebrate the capabilities of those agents, and the information they sent.
+Seoul station chief Albert Haney would openly celebrate the capabilities of those agents and the information they sent.
 In September 1952 Haney was replaced by John Limond Hart, a Europe veteran with a vivid memory for bitter experiences of misinformation.
 Hart was suspicious of the parade of successes reported by Tofte and Haney and launched an investigation which determined that the entirety of the information supplied by the Korean sources was false or misleading.
-After the war, internal reviews by the CIA would corroborate Hart's findings.
-The CIA's Seoul station had 200 officers, but not a single speaker of Korean.
-Hart reported to Washington that Seoul station was hopeless, and could not be salvaged.
+After the war, internal reviews by the CIA corroborated Hart's findings.
+The CIA's station in Seoul had 200 officers, but not a single speaker of Korean.
+Hart reported to Washington that Seoul station could not be salvaged.
 Loftus Becker, deputy director of intelligence, was sent personally to tell Hart that the CIA had to keep the station open to save face.
-Becker returned to Washington, pronounced the situation to be "hopeless," and that, after touring the CIA's Far East operations, the CIA's ability to gather intelligence in the far east was "almost negligible".
+Becker returned to Washington, D.C., pronouncing the situation to be "hopeless".
 He then resigned.
 Air Force Colonel James Kallis stated that CIA director Allen Dulles continued to praise the CIA's Korean force, despite knowing that they were under enemy control.
 When China entered the war in 1950, the CIA attempted a number of subversive operations in the country, all of which failed due to the presence of double agents.
 Millions of dollars were spent in these efforts.
 These included a team of young CIA officers airdropped into China who were ambushed, and CIA funds being used to set up a global heroin empire in Burma's Golden Triangle following a betrayal by another double agent.